Full Length Research Article

 Modified TG Gelatin Production

 A piece of dried gelatin (1 gram) was dissolved in 20 ml of distilled water and homogenized by a magnetic stirrer at 50°C. Three of 30 ml beakers were prepared, each filled with 10 ml of striped catfish skin gelatin (SCSG) extract.
 Transglutaminase (TG) was added into the solution with the formulation G0: SCSG_TG 0 mg; G1: SCSG_TG 10 mg; G2: SCSG_TG 50 mg.
 Then 0.1 ml of D-sorbitol was added to each beaker glass to soften and reduce the level of brittleness of the catfish skin gelatin film.
-The solution was homogenized with magnetic stirrer (50°C) for 10 minutes and poured into a petri dish.
+The solution was homogenized with a magnetic stirrer (50°C) for 10 minutes and poured into a petri dish.
 Lastly, the solution was dried at a refrigerator temperature (4-6°C) [13].

 Preparation of Test Animals